dezihh/my-harmony-card/README.md

 ## More Functions

-The buttons Forward and rewind have two functions:
+<b>The buttons Forward and rewind have two functions:</b>
 *   Short pressed: FastForward or Rewind
 *   Long pressed: SkipForward or SkipBack

+<b>Activty selector:</b>
+*   Actual activity now shown on top
+*   If the name of your activity is wider then the size of the activity field, the name will bump left to right, to make the hole text visible

 ## Troubleshooting

-After installing the card and adding the default configuration along with your Harmony entity, you should immediately see your configured activities when you press the _ACT_ button.
+After installing the card and adding the default configuration along with your Harmony entity, you should immediately see your configured activities when you press the _Activity_ button on top.
 In PowerOff mode, the power button will appear red; otherwise, it will be green.
 If you've configured your activities as described above, you should be able to perform basic actions (e.g., Volume Up, Guide, Home, Number, etc.) at once.
 If this isn't working, try pressing the 'Synchronize' button again.

-**Relevant for mapping activity is the name (ie. NetFlix sehen: in the example above),** _**not**_ **the named number!**

 If you not know, which button is for which functionallity be default, look [here](pictures/Harmony_desc.jpg)